 Incidentally, that’s what the penitential season of Lent is about.
 The fasting is meant to re-stimulate our spiritual appetite.
 The spiritual exercises are designed to shrug off the laziness of sloth.
 Christianity is not just a matter of believing in God, but avidly pursuing Him.

-This article on the the first few Beatitudes of the Sermon on the Mount, blessed are the poor in spirit, the pure in heart and those hungry for righteousness.
-It is offered as a reflection on the Scripture readings for the fourth (4th) Sunday in Ordinary time, cycle A (Zephaniah 2,3; 3:12-13; Psalm 146; 1 Corinthians 1: 26-31; Matthew 5:1-12).
+This article focuses on the the first few Beatitudes of the Sermon on the Mount — blessed are the poor in spirit, the pure in heart and those hungry for righteousness.
+It reflects on the Scripture readings for the fourth (4th) Sunday in Ordinary time, cycle A (Zephaniah 2,3; 3:12-13; Psalm 146; 1 Corinthians 1: 26-31; Matthew 5:1-12).